 Yes, mortality rates during childbirth are lower than that of our ancestors.

-But their instinctive ways of birthing was much more efficient and less painful than what we commonly experience in hospitals.
+But their instinctive ways of birthing were much more efficient and less painful than what we commonly experience in hospitals.

-In the past, women expected pain in labour, and didn’t fear it as much as we do today.
+In the past, women expected pain in labor and didn’t fear it as much as we do today.

 They didn’t have epidurals to fall back on.

-Fear is really the enemy, because it can slow or stall your labour… and even make it more painful!
+Fear is really the enemy because it can slow or stall your labor… and even make it more painful!

 Have confidence and faith in your amazing birthing body.
-Follow your instincts in labour and allow your body and your baby to do exactly what they know to do.
+Follow your instincts in labor and allow your body and your baby to do exactly what they know to do.